mufkuw/m-paperless/README.md

 # Related Projects

-Please see [the wiki](https://github.com/paperless-ngx/paperless-ngx/wiki/Related-Projects) for a user-maintained list of related projects and software that is compatible with Paperless-ngx.
+Please see [the wiki](https://github.com/paperless-ngx/paperless-ngx/wiki/Related-Projects) for a user-maintained list of related projects and software that is compatible with M-Paperless.

 # Important Note

-> Document scanners are typically used to scan sensitive documents like your social insurance number, tax records, invoices, etc. **Paperless-ngx should never be run on an untrusted host** because information is stored in clear text without encryption.
+> Document scanners are typically used to scan sensitive documents like your social insurance number, tax records, invoices, etc. **M-Paperless should never be run on an untrusted host** because information is stored in clear text without encryption.
 No guarantees are made regarding security (but we do try!) and you use the app at your own risk.
-> **The safest way to run Paperless-ngx is on a local server in your own home with backups in place**.
+> **The safest way to run M-Paperless is on a local server in your own home with backups in place**.